enanomapper/tutorials/Hackathon_on_templates_for_data_collection/templates.md

 Several columns to specify measurement outcomes, along with uncertaintly.
 SOP (reference to the protocol)

-The questionnaire follows the NANoREG templates structure [tbd]
+## The questionnaire

+The questionnaire follows the NANoREG templates structure.
+There are one questionnaire per template (links below).
+Each questionnaire consists of several sections, corresponding to the section of the template.
+Each section consists of questions asking to estimate how much the field listed in the section is relevant for the data entry template.

 ![questionnaire](quiz.png)